futuremed-ru/covid/performance-analysis/README.md

 | No Finding         | 221 | 54659 | 54880 |
 | Total              | 319 | 83110 | 83429 |

-Since in that dataset there's no COVID-19 cases, then the only thing we can claim is that our classifier has pretty good specificity (0.99235) *on this dataset*.
+Since in that dataset there are no COVID-19 cases, then the only thing we can claim is that our classifier has pretty good specificity (0.99235) *on this dataset*.
-Also you can see that there's no peak of false positives on such classes as "Pneumonia" and "Infiltration" - the ones which might have similar to COVID-19 X-ray picture.
+Also you can see that there's no peak of false positives on such classes as "Pneumonia" and "Infiltration" - the ones which might have similar to the COVID-19 X-ray picture.
 Does it mean that COVID-19 can be distinguished from other similar looking pathologies by an AI algorithm?

 ### Proprietary dataset

 Now let's have a look at the classifier's performance on *unseen* data.
-Used dataset has only "normal" and "abnormal" labels.
-There's no COVID-19 positive patient images in this dataset.
+The used dataset has only "normal" and "abnormal" labels.
+There are no COVID-19 positive patient images in this dataset.

 | Label    | Predicted "COVID-19" count | Predicted "Other" count | Total |
 | -------- | -------------------------: | ----------------------: | ----: |